Answer Keys

 29 to make dreams come true.
 Dreams come true is an established collocation.

 30 would rather not take.
-Would rather not do something indicates lack of desire to do it.
+Would rather not do something indicates a lack of desire to do it.

 PART 5

-31 D. Answers A, B and C are all opinions the rest of the family had about author’s father strange habit.
+31 D. Answers A, B and C are all opinions the rest of the family had about the author’s father strange habit.
 Answer D is what the author thinks of his father, stated in the very first sentence: “a hoarder”.
 See vocabulary for more information.

 3З А. The main clue is the mentioned ‘Freudian analysts’.
 As you know, Freud was a famous psychologist.
-Evidently Jasmine tried to offset the psychological damage caused by her troubled childhood by choosing an occupation that involves the opposite environment to that witnessed back home.
+Evidently, Jasmine tried to offset the psychological damage caused by her troubled childhood by choosing an occupation that involves the opposite environment to that witnessed back home.

-34 D. Beginning of paragraph 4 goes: “Jasmine coaxed and cajoled Vasoulla to jettison at least some of her junk”.
+34 D. The beginning of paragraph 4 goes: “Jasmine coaxed and cajoled Vasoulla to jettison at least some of her junk”.
 The less known vocabulary contains the answer here.
 In short, Jasmine tried to persuade Vasoulla to let go of the things she amassed.
 Refer to vocabulary for more information.
 Answers A and B are not mentioned.
 Answer C is not correct — Vasoulla’s condition did not need to be diagnosed, Jasmine asked the doctor for more information about the illness.

 35 C. Ending of paragraph five: “But she (Vasoulla) was touchingly appreciative of what Jasmine had done for her”.
 Answer A is wrong — it is clearly stated that Vasoulla was far from completely recovering from her condition.
 Answer B is not mentioned.
 Answer D is only a minor detail (“it’s good to see the table again”).